 - Total income for Subscription broadcasters and channel providers ($5,352.1m), including subscription video-on-demand (SVOD), exceeded that of Commercial free-to-air broadcasters($3961.4m) in 2015-16.

 - Total production costs for film, television and videos were $3,436.1m in 2015-16, an increase of 15.5% compared to 2011-12.
 This increase was driven by Broadcasters and channel providers who saw growth of 44.9% as they completed greater numbers of productions and broadcast hours.

 My experience with collaborative ethnographic study into television history has been positive.
 Although my personal beliefs were at time challenged, upon greater investigation, my ideas and knowledge were enhanced.
 Through collaboration of experience surrounding television, my knowledge and understanding of television and television culture has been enhanced and hence, my social and cultural literacy as well.

-For more information on the conversation surrounding television, see below:
+For more information on collaborative ethnography and television history see below:

 Until next time, that’s this week Pinned.